Marginal quenches and drives in Tomonaga-Luttinger liquids: Computational details

 for $a, b \in \mathbb{C}$ and $\phi \in \mathbb{R}$.
 Noting that

 and defining $\mathsf{D} = \mathsf{S}_{j-1}\mathsf{S}_j = \diag( \ee^{\ii\phi/2}, \ee^{-\ii\phi/2})$, products of $\mathsf{A}_j$s can be written

-Thus, the products of matrices in \eqref{cAn_cBn_def_restated} implementing the $M$-cycle rotations can be expressed as simpler products of new matrices, which can be used to compute explicit coefficients for the $M$-cycle rotation of $a_{-n}$ and $\abar_{n}$.
-Using the identities in \eqref{niceformula}, we obtain
+Thus, the products of matrices in \eqref{cAn_cBn_def_restated} implementing the $M$-cycle rotations can be expressed as simpler products of new matrices, which straightforwardly can be used to compute explicit coefficients for the $M$-cycle rotation of $a_{-n}$ and $\abar_{n}$.